LNoonan3/FitLife-Hub-project5/README.md

 Rationale and core objectives
 - Provide an integrated experience: product discovery + community progress sharing so users avoid juggling multiple services.
-- Increase adherence and retention: social accountability (image progress, comments, milestones) combined with subscription plans drives ongoing engagement.
+- Increase adherence and retention: social accountability (comments, milestones) combined with subscription plans drives ongoing engagement.
 - Enable small trainers and boutique brands to sell products and plans with low friction and secure payments.
 - Prioritise privacy and safety: make it easy for users to control visibility of progress images and personal data while protecting financial data via a PCI-compliant provider (Stripe).